GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

   related to asset display issues in the composite due to incorrect naming, missing textures, or other unfinished work.

-  The composite log typically only indicates that an object isn’t displaying.
+  The composite log typically only indicates that an object isn't displaying.
-  You’ll need to open the problematic object itself to see what the log says about it.
+  You'll need to open the problematic object itself to see what the log says about it.

 ## Creating a Standard Composite Object

-Having discussed the structure and theory behind composite objects, let’s now delve into the actual creation process.
+Having discussed the structure and theory behind composite objects, let's now delve into the actual creation process.
 There are several methods available for creating a composite object, each with its own advantages and disadvantages: